denal05/docker-compose-plain-vanilla-magento-2.4/README.md

     > flush privileges;
     > exit;

-Optionally, import a database backup if you have one:
+Optionally, import a database backup if you have one from an existing Magento project:

     # mysql -h mysql8.local -uroot -proot
     > use magento;